-Certain cuts of diamond will make them sparkle more.
+Certain cuts of diamonds will make them sparkle more.
 One such cut is the “brilliant” cut where there are several grooves, facets and different surfaces.
 The cut is so jagged and choppy it can create that super sparkling effect.

 The colour of a diamond of your eternity ring can determine its value too.
 Colour grading begins with the letter D and finishes at Z. The lower the letter, the higher the value and sparkle.
 Once the colour grading gets past K a diamond looks rather yellowish and bland.
-But be aware that some rare yellow stones around the Z grading are actually more valuable because of its rarity.
+But be aware that some rare yellow stones around the Z grading are actually more valuable because of their rarity.

 Clarity is a consideration as it is also graded to show its value.
 Grading begins at F and ends at I3.
-Diamonds with a lower grading of clarity are usually blemished or some imperfections encased within the precious stone.
+Diamonds with a lower grading of clarity are usually blemished or have some imperfections encased within the precious stone.

 Finally, the carat of a diamond is very important.
 This determines the weight of the diamond.
 There are eternity rings where there is more than one stone within the ring structure.
 The total carat weight of all three stones is then taken and indicated as such.